Text File Input

 Remove — Specify the fields that should be removed from the output rows

-Meta-data - Change the name, type, length and precision (the metadata) of one or more fields
+Metadata — Change the name, type, length, and precision (the metadata) of one or more fields

-Drag the Select values step onto the canvas.
+Drag Select values onto the canvas.

-Create a hop from the ‘discard texts’ step.
+Create a hop from Clean order value.

 order_value